• Gluten-Free Recipes

 Nicole Spiridakis

-This amazing recipe for Gluten-Free Hummingbird Cake is one you'll want to make again and again!
-A dense, moist, fruit-infused cake is topped with tangy cream cheese icing and sprinkled with toasted walnuts in a gluten-free take on a classic recipe.
+This amazing recipe for gluten-free hummingbird cake makes a dense, moist, fruit-infused cake that's topped with tangy cream cheese icing and sprinkled with toasted walnuts.

 5 from 1 vote